jonapoul/nasa-android/README.md

 ## Keystore

-Optionally, if you want to sign the built APK with a custom keystore, add some extra properties in `local-keystore.properties` like below:
+Optionally, if you want to sign the built APK with a custom keystore, add some extra properties in `local.properties` like below:

 ```properties
 nasa.keyFile=relative/path/to/keystore.jks